 Peonies can be left undisturbed in the garden for many years.
 Occasionally, however, it becomes necessary to move plants.
 Peonies in partial shade need to be moved to a sunny location to improve flowering.
 Plants may need to be moved to a different location when redesigning a perennial bed or border.
 Large, vigorous peonies can be dug and divided for propagation purposes.

 Transplant and Divide in the Fall

-Mid-September to early October is the best time to transplant peonies.
+September is the best time to transplant or divide peonies in Iowa.
 Begin by cutting off the peony stems near ground level.
 Then carefully dig around and under each plant.
 Try to retain as much of the root system as possible.

 How to Divide

 Division of large peony clumps requires a few additional steps.
 After digging up the plant, gently shake the clump to remove loose soil from the root system.
 Using a sharp knife, divide the clump into sections.
 Each division should have at least 3 to 5 buds (eyes) and a good root system.
 Divisions with fewer than 3 buds will likely require several years to produce a good flower display.

 Peonies perform best in full sun and well-drained soils.
 When selecting a planting site, choose a location that receives at least 6 hours of direct sun each day.
 Avoid shady areas near large trees and shrubs.
 Poorly drained soils can often be improved by incorporating compost into the soil.